 Rai, Satya M.(ed.): Bharat Mein UpniveshwadAurRashtrawad (Hindi) Sarkar, Sumit: Adhunik Bharat (Hindi) Sarkar, Sumit, Modern India 1885 and 1947, Macmillan, 1983 Sen, S.N.: (1957), Eighteen Fifty Seven Publication Division Singh, Ayodhya: (2012), Bharat KaMuktiSangram, Neha Publishers and Distributors Subramanian, K.G.: (1987), The Living Tradition: Perspectives on Modern Indian Art, Seagull Books Pvt.
 Ltd. Tara Chand: History of the Freedom Movement in India, Vols.
-I - IV, Division Publication This course can be opted as an elective by the students of following subjects: Open for all

-- Seminar/Assignment on any topic of the above syllabus. - Test with multiple choice questions / short and long answer questions. - Research Orientation of the student. - Quiz
+I - IV, Division Publication This s course can be opted as an elective by the students of following subjects: Open for all Sug gested Continuous Internal Evaluation Methods (25 Marks): • • Seminar/Assignment on any topic of the above syllabus. • Test with multiple choice questions / short and long answer questions. • • Research Orientation of the student. • • Quiz Sug gested equivalent online courses: IGN OU & Other centrally/state operated Universities / MOOC platforms such as "SWAYAM" in Indi a and Abroad.

-Programme / Class Degree Year B.A.III Semester V Subject History Course Code A050502T (Optional) Course Title History of Modern World (1453 A.D - 181 5A.D)
+Programme / Class Degree Year B.A.III Semester V Subject History Course Code A050502T (Optional) Course Title • of Modern 453 A.D - 181: 5A.D)

 Course Outcome-This paper is designed to develop the understanding of Modern Europe from a theocratic society to modern Nation-State system.
-Renaissance and its aftermaths on Europear society, economy, polity and culture and above all breaking of Roman Catholic Church leading to subsequent development of Nation-State and emergence of new ideologies culminating in the form of French Revolution which is supposed to be the last nail in the Medieval coffins and first cradle of Modern Times in European context.
+Renaissance and its aftermaths on European society, economy, polity and culture and above all breaking of Roman Catholic Church leading to subsequent development of Nation-State and emergence of new ideologies culminating in the form of French Revolution which is supposed to be the last nail in the Medieval coffins and first cradle of Modern Times in European context.
 This paper covers the Napoleon era in Europe also.